 - Update your citizenship status in your Social Security record.
 Find the nearest SSA office by calling 1-800-772-1213 or at www.socialsecurity.gov.

 - Request a U.S. passport from the U.S. Department of State.
 You won’t be able to travel abroad until you have your U.S. passport.
 Obtain the application at travel.state.gov

-The time line for the naturalization process is approximately five to eight months, depending on USCIS workload and your particular case.
+The time line for the naturalization process is approximately 8-12 months, depending on USCIS workload and your particular case.
 One of the best ways to ensure a short processing time is to carefully prepare your application, making sure that you prepare Form N-400 correctly and file it with USCIS according to the instructions.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
-CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
-We provide support for the Green Card Renewal Application (Form I-90), Petition to Remove Conditions of Residence (Form I-751), Citizenship Application (Form N-400), and several other immigration services.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve your application.